fractal-platform/fractal-cdt/docs/source/contract/helloworld.rst

 Step 1.
 Setup build environment
 --------------------------------

-You can find two ways to setup the build environment for fractal contract development.
+There are two ways to setup the build environment for fractal contract development.

  | 1.
 Download pre-build cdt zip-files from https://github.com/fractal-platform/fractal-cdt/releases